albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 - Ballot access standardization
 - Party recognition and Joint Endorsement Lists
 - House expansion to 510 members
-- Multi-member districts and STAR-PR
+- Multi-member districts with STAR-PR for all qualifying states
+- Algorithmically neutral districting
 - All components debut simultaneously as unified system

 **Continued modernization (biennial increases):**